-- When the student has requested the Department Chair or Dean to refer the matter to the Vice President for Academic Affairs, he/she must file a grievance statement, in writing, with the Vice President for Academic Affairs.
-If the matter is referred to the Academic Policies Council by the Vice President for Academic Affairs, copies of the grievance statement will be distributed to Council members, the involved instructor, and to the Department Chair. - Within one week of the distribution of the grievance statement, the instructor must submit a written response to the Academic Policies Council.
-Copies will be given to the Council members, the student, and the Department Chair. - Within two weeks of the reply by the instructor, the Academic Policies Council will schedule a meeting to consider the grievance.
+- When the student has requested the School Dean to refer the matter to the Vice President for Academic Affairs, he/she must file a grievance statement, in writing, with the Vice President for Academic Affairs.
+If the matter is referred to APC by the Vice President for Academic Affairs, copies of the grievance statement will be distributed to Committee members, the involved instructor, and to the appropriate School Dean. - Within one week of the distribution of the grievance statement, the instructor must submit a written response to APC.
+Copies will be given to the Committee members, the student, and the School Dean. - Within two weeks of the reply by the instructor, APC will schedule a meeting to consider the grievance.
 Both parties (student and instructor) will be expected to appear at the meeting.
-All parties in the grievance will have the opportunity to give their particular grievance presentations either in writing or in person.

-- All meetings of the Academic Policies Council shall be closed to ensure confidentiality and to protect the rights of privacy for both the student and the instructor.
-Each party in the grievance is entitled to be accompanied by any person of his/her choosing, but that person will have no right to speak or crossexamine.
+All parties in the grievance will have the opportunity to give their grievance presentations either in writing or in person. - All meetings of APC shall be closed to ensure confidentiality and to protect the rights of privacy for both the student and the instructor.
+Each party in the grievance is entitled to be accompanied by any person of his/her choosing, but that person will have no right to speak or cross-examine.
 This person's role shall be advisory only. - Concerned parties may utilize witnesses for the presentation of their case.
-The Academic Policies Council may decide that the aggrieved student, instructor, and any or all witnesses be excused from certain presentations if, in the opinion of the Academic Policies Council, an invasion of privacy and/or the violation of rights of specific individuals would result. - Procedures for the presentation of relevant information on the part of the student, instructor, and/or witnesses will be determined by the Academic Policies Council, and only the Committee members may ask questions of the parties. - Following final discussion of the grievance, the Academic Policies Council will decide on any action needed to resolve the issue.
-Written recommendations of action (along with all supporting data) will be sent to the Department Chair.
+APC may decide that the aggrieved student, instructor, and any or all witnesses be excused from certain presentations if, in the opinion of APC, an invasion of privacy and/or the violation of rights of specific individuals would result. - Procedures for the presentation of relevant information on the part of the student, instructor, and/or witnesses will be determined by APC, and only the Committee members may ask questions of the parties. - Following final discussion of the grievance, APC will decide on any action needed to resolve the issue.
+Written recommendations of action (along with all supporting data) will be sent to the appropriate School Dean.
 Copies of the final decision will be sent to the student and instructor.
-The recommendation will be submitted not more than one week following the final Academic Policies Council hearing.
+The recommendation will be submitted not more than one week following the final APC hearing.